Confession Isn't Enough: A Christian Approach to Porn Addiction Recovery in Fort Worth

 However, many of my clients equate vulnerability only with confessing their compulsive sexual behaviors.
 If you only participate in this form of vulnerability in your daily life, it can easily result in the idea that there is nothing good about you.
 In fact, you can believe that confession is all you have, which leads to feelings of shame, furthering one's porn addiction or compulsive sexual behavior.
 You may find yourself having relationships centered on confession of porn addiction behaviors.
 If all you have to offer is confession of your compulsive sexual behavior, then you will live a life of hammering yourself and letting others hammer you—resulting in a shame cycle due to guilty feelings all the time.

 At that point, substance use disorder treatment may become necessary, as some addicts turn to recreational drugs to numb painful emotions.
 This can result in other mental health issues and negative psychological impacts.
-The sad truth is that you may want personal relationships and spiritual connection—but who wants to be friends with someone who just talks about how terrible they are in their daily life?
+The sad truth is that you may want personal relationships and spiritual connection—but who wants to be friends with someone who just talks about how terrible they are all the time?

 What if vulnerability isn't just about confession—even for someone with porn addiction?